 This feature originally ran July 2015.
-We’re returning to it just in time for Jack Reacher: Never Go Back.
+We’re returning to it just in time for The Mummy to awaken in theaters this weekend.

 Top Performances is a recurring feature in which we definitively handpick the very best performances from an iconic actor or actress.